emskiphoto/noaa-weather-hourly/README.md

     `pipx install noaa-weather-hourly`

 ## Usage
 Open a terminal prompt ('Powershell' in Windows).
-Navigate to specific folders using the `cd` command to go down the directory tree and `cd..` to go back up the directory tree.
+Navigate to specific folders using the `cd folder_name` command to go up the directory tree and `cd..` to go back down the directory tree.

 ### Usage for specific file
 Process the version 1 LCD file ".\data\test_file_lcd1.csv" that is included in installation.  <BR>